brandongiraldo/hyperlight/README.md

-# Hyperlight - Hexo Theme
+# Hyperlight

-## Hyperlight is a lightweight, minimalistic theme for hexo.
+A minimalist blogging theme for hexo.

+Development is in progress.